CesareIurlaro/clips-project/README.md

 - `newnode`, which expand, after making a action, the new nodes
 - `been`, which configure the environment through the a priori knowledge bases
 - `status`, which maintain informations about cities and means of transport.
-A precise configuration of a state of the state space is represented by the set of ordered facts 'status' having the same value as the `ident` slot.
+A precise configuration of a state of the state space is represented by the set of ordered facts `status` having the same value as the `ident` slot.

-For goal modeling purpose, an ordered fact called 'goal' was used.
+For goal modeling purpose, an ordered fact called `goal` was used.
 By necessity, two goals have been modeled: one concerning cities and the other concerning means of transport.

 ## Knowledge Bases
 The knowledge bases contain the cities and the vehicles necessary for satisfaction of the various sub-elements.
-They are contained, as described above, in an ordered fact called 'state', which represents the root of the graph on which we perform the search in the states space.
+They are contained, as described above, in an ordered fact called `state`, which represents the **root** of the graph on which we perform the search in the states space.

 ## Sottobiettivi
 I sottobiettivi prodotti sono: